Amnesia: A Machine for Pigs: Gameplay

 Amnesia: A Machine for Pigs is a survival horror game played from a first-person perspective.
-As protagonist Oswald Mandus, players explore and interact with a variety of environments using an electric lantern and discover diary entries and notes to for information on Mandus's lost memory.
+As protagonist Oswald Mandus, players explore and interact with a variety of environments using an electric lantern and discover diary entries and notes for information on Mandus's lost memory.
 Some areas are patrolled by "manpigs": monstrous humanoid pigs who will chase and attack Mandus on sight.
 While the core mechanics of the game are the same as in The Dark Descent, some elements have been removed or altered for the sake of providing a fresh gameplay experience to players of the first game.
 The inventory system has been removed, as has the need to find oil and tinderboxes to maintain adequate lighting.
 Most of the puzzles are based on physically interacting with the environment because of this change.
 The sanity mechanic of the first game has been removed, meaning that standing in the darkness and looking at enemies no longer have any drawbacks.
 Health lost when Mandus is injured will regenerate after a certain period of time, thereby eliminating the need to find items to restore health as in The Dark Descent.
 The game's level design has been touted as "significantly different" from that of The Dark Descent, with larger areas and outdoor environments included.
 Enemy AI was also adjusted to ensure players are unable to predict enemy behavior based on their experiences with the original game.